top of page

 Delayed Open Access Policy

-The Journal of Integrative Nutrition operates under a delayed open-access model.
-All articles are freely available to read, download, and share 12 months after their publication date on an "indexed platform."
-Prior to this period, articles are accessible through subscription or individual article purchase.
-No article available to members may be publically shared.
+Integrative Nutrition operates under a delayed open-access model.
+All articles are freely available to read, download, and share 12 months after their publication date.
+Prior to this period, articles are accessible through subscription or individual article purchase or individual article purchase.
+No article available to members may be publicly shared.

 Impact Factor